Christopher Ludwick

-Christopher Ludwick, known also as Ludwig, Ludowick, Ludwigg (17th October 1720, Germany– 17th June 1801, United States) was a German immigrant to Philadelphia, Pennsylvania, and worked as a baker general for the Continental Army during the American Revolutionary War.
+Christopher Ludwick, known also as Ludwig (17 October 1720, in Germany – 17 June 1801, in United States), was a German immigrant to Philadelphia, Pennsylvania, and worked as a baker general for the Continental Army during the American Revolutionary War.

-Biography

 Life in Europe and Philadelphia

 Early in life, Christopher Ludwick enlisted in the Austrian Army and served in the Austro-Russian-Turkish War.
-He endured the hardships of a grueling seventeen-week-long battle known as the Siege of Prague.
+He endured the hardships of a gruelling seventeen-week-long battle known as the Siege of Prague.
 When the French and Bavarians captured Prague in 1741, Ludwick was conscripted into the Prussian Army.
 When peace was finally declared, Ludwick decided to leave continental Europe.
 Ludwick arrived in England in 1742 and joined the British Royal Navy.
 He seems to have served as a baker aboard the H.M.S.
-Duke of Cumberland until 1745, and then served as a seaman in the merchant marine.
+Duke of Cumberland until 1745 and then served as a seaman in the merchant marine.

 In 1753, he sailed for Philadelphia with £25 and some clothing.
 His time in Philadelphia was spent as a baker which proved to be very lucrative for him.
 With the £60 he had earned by this venture, Ludwick returned to London where he continued his work as a baker.
 Additionally, he learned a new trade of making very specialized cakes and confections for the wealthy people of London.
 Equipped with this new knowledge, he returned to Philadelphia the following year, and expanded his business as a gingerbread baker and confectioner located in Laetitia Court where he amassed a fortune.
 He married Catherine England in 1755.
 He owned 4 or 5 homes in the Philadelphia area and a farm in Germantown, Pennsylvania.
 Ludwick and his wife had one child who died in infancy.